 Schwantesia pillansii L. Bolus

-Schwantesia pillansii is an attractive and very rare Mesemb with 3-angled leaves.
+Schwantesia pillansii is a compact dwarf succulent with opposite, boat-shaped, erect to spreading leaves.
 The old leaves shrivel and die as the new pairs form.
-It flowers with a single, yellow flower, up to 2 inches (5 cm) in diameter.
-The flower opens during the day.
+The solitary flower is yellow, up to 2 inches (5 cm) in diameter, and open during the day.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affect how they need to be treated in cultivation.

 The basics of care are very simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.